beumsk/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Etch a sketch created mainly with javascript in the process of theodinproject.com
+Draw whatever you want with Etch a Sketch project built in javaScript in the process of theodinproject.com

+TODO:
+* turn Gradient/Random into a switch